mighty-gerbils/gerbil/doc/reference/iterators.md

 - The procedure `fini` finalizes the iterator.
 It is invoked at the end of the iteration by the `for` family of macros.

 Note that the finilizer is _not_ automatically invoked if the iteration fails with an exception.
-If the iterator has hard state associated (eg a thread or some other expensive resource), then a will should be attached to it.
+If the iterator has hard state associated (e.g. a thread or some other expensive resource), then a will should be attached to it.

 ### iter-end